Before purchasing a house, we must have knowledge about Plot areas, Built-up areas, and Carpet Areas related to House

-Built-up area is the total area of your flat or bungalow that includes the carpet area and the wall thickness.
+The built-up area is the total area of your flat or bungalow which includes the carpet area and the wall thickness.

 This will include all the space you can move on, the area of walls, and the utility area.

-Normally, built-up area is 10-15% more than the carpet area.
+Normally, the built-up area is 10-15% more than the carpet area.

 Areas included in the Built-up area,